Jochen Rueckert New Quartet

 - Jochen Rueckert, drums, compositions

-Drummer Jochen Rueckert presents his new quartet - a group composed of up-and coming musicians in New York a couple decades younger than himself - a self-imposed challenge for the band leader to keep up with - and invest in - the new generation.Amassed in his stints in some of the mid -2000's greatest bands: the Kurt Rosenwinkel quartet as well as the Sam Yahel trio, Jochen's vast knowledge of how to sustainably run a stellar already resulted in 15 years of touring with his former quartet with mainstays Mark Turner and Mike Moreno.
+Drummer Jochen Rueckert presents his new quartet - a group composed of up-and coming musicians in New York a couple decades younger than himself - a self-imposed challenge for the band leader to keep up with - and invest in - the new generation.Drawing on the vast knowledge he amassed during his stints with two of the 2000s’ greatest acoustic jazz bands: the Kurt Rosenwinkel quartet as well as the severely under-appreciated Sam Yahel trio, Rueckert has long proven his ability to sustain a band of the highest caliber.
+His previous quartet with mainstays Mark Turner, Lage Lund and Mike Moreno, toured internationally for more than 15 years.

-Originally from New Zealand, bassist Hamish Smith's rhythmically robust craft is highly in demand; he has recently been swept up by the Paquito D’Rivera Quintet.
+- Hamish Smith (bass) Hailing from New Zealand, Smith's rhythmically robust craft is highly in demand; he has recently been swept up by the Paquito D’Rivera Quintet.

-for booking please contact Jochen directly jochensucks [ at ] gmail.com
+for booking please contact Jochen directly jochenrueckertdrums [at] gmail.com

 Jochen Rueckert New Quartet plays "Big Suze" at Close up in NYC

-Jochen Rueckert New Quartet plays "The Itch" at Close up in NYC
+Jochen Rueckert New Quartet plays "Parasitosis"at Ornithology in Brooklyn

 Press quotes